jfelipefg17/ProyectoAnalisisNumerico/DigitalNumbers/pseudocode/pseudocode3methods.md

 And finally the outputs are printed

-## Method 2 — Gaussian Elimination whit Partial Pivoting (PP)
+## Method 2 — Gaussian Elimination with Partial Pivoting (PP)
-**Purpose** Similar to naive gaussian elimination, this method utilises row changes to face the problem that the firts number could be too small compared to the other numbers leading to a not exact answer, also solves the problem of a number in the position [1,1] being a 0
+**Purpose:** Similar to naive gaussian elimination, this method utilises row changes to face the problem that the firts number could be too small compared to the other numbers leading to a not exact answer, also solves the problem of a number in the position [1,1] being a 0

 **Input:**
 - Matrix A (n × n)